Ever thought of training to become a Bookkeeper?

 The tables, below, show the difference between the content of the respective AAT Bookkeeping and Accounting qualifications at each level.

-Click HERE to see a Factsheet that gives a breakdown of what each unit of the Foundation Bookkeeping qualification contains.
+Click HERE to request a FREE copy of our course guide that gives a breakdown of what each unit of the Foundation Bookkeeping qualification contains.

-Click HERE to see a Factsheet that gives a breakdown of what each unit of the Advanced Bookkeeping qualification contains.
+Click HERE to request a FREE copy of our course guide that gives a breakdown of what each unit of the Advanced Bookkeeping qualification contains.

 For those of you who still remember Venn diagrams from those Maths lessons at school, the Bookkeeping qualification is simply a subset of the Accounting qualification.